availability-icon

 When you learned about the symptoms of CUD, could you recognize any of those behaviors in your own life?
 Are you wondering if it is time to curb or quit cannabis?
 If so, you do not have to do it alone.
 Thriveworks Charlotte treats CUD and has appointments available.

 We offer individualized care for each client, from the time their first call our office.
 That’s why a person will answer you call and help you schedule an appointment.
-It’s why you may be able to see your therapist the next day.
+It’s why you may be able to see your therapist within the week of reaching out.
 It’s why we offer evening and weekend appointments.
 It’s also why we probably take your insurance.
 We want to make scheduling therapy as convenient for our clients as possible.

 Are you ready to get started?
 Call today.